tea7010/MyLearning/english/writing.md

 * Spending with family is pleasant for me.
 Since they came back from holiday, I am really enjoying the time with them.
 The problem is how long I can keep this state.
 FInger crossed.
 * Spending time with my family is truly pleasant.
 Since they returned from their holiday, I’ve been thoroughly enjoying being with them.
 The only concern is how long I can maintain this happy state.
 Fingers crossed!

+* I started dictation of short videos of youtube.
+My favorite is Hamish and Andy, which I listen to their podcasts sometimes simply because the podcasts make daily things witty and funny.
+I can encounter lots of idioms and phrasal verbs I don't know and it should make my listening and comprehension skill imporove.
+* I started doing dictation exercises with short YouTube videos.
+My favorite is Hamish and Andy because I enjoy their podcasts too—they turn everyday situations into witty and funny stories.
+Through this, I encounter many idioms and phrasal verbs I didn’t know, which should help improve my listening and comprehension skills.